Septuagint: Jewish use

-It is unclear to what extent Alexandrian Jews accepted the authority of the Septuagint.
-Manuscripts of the Septuagint have been found among the Dead Sea Scrolls, and were thought to have been in use among various Jewish sects at the time.
+It is unclear to what extent Alexandrian Jews accepted the authority of the LXX.
+Manuscripts of the LXX have been found among the Dead Sea Scrolls, and were thought to have been in use among various Jewish sects at the time.

-Several factors led most Jews to abandon the Septuagint around the 2nd century AD.
-The earliest gentile Christians used the Septuagint out of necessity, since it was the only Greek version of the Bible and most (if not all) of these early non-Jewish Christians could not read Hebrew.
-The association of the Septuagint with a rival religion may have made it suspect in the eyes of the newer generation of Jews and Jewish scholars.
+Several factors led most Jews to abandon the LXX around the 2nd century.
+The earliest gentile Christians used the LXX out of necessity, since it was the only Greek version of the Bible and most (if not all) of these early non-Jewish Christians could not read Hebrew.
+The association of the LXX with a rival religion may have made it suspect in the eyes of the newer generation of Jews and Jewish scholars.
 Jews instead used Hebrew or Aramaic Targum manuscripts later compiled by the Masoretes and authoritative Aramaic translations, such as those of Onkelos and Rabbi Yonathan ben Uziel.

-Perhaps most significant for the Septuagint, as distinct from other Greek versions, was that the Septuagint began to lose Jewish sanction after differences between it and contemporary Hebrew scriptures were discovered.
+Perhaps most significant for the LXX, as distinct from other Greek versions, was that the LXX began to lose Jewish sanction after differences between it and contemporary Hebrew scriptures were discovered.
 Even Greek-speaking Jews tended to prefer other Jewish versions in Greek (such as the translation by Aquila), which seemed to be more concordant with contemporary Hebrew texts.